edonyzpc/personal-assistant/README.md

 2. automatically open current note related graph view
 3. automatically open Memos like quick note in macOS
 4. switch on/off plugin in command palette
-5. automatically update plugins(WIP, working-in-progress)
+5. automatically update plugins with one command
-6. automatically update themes(WIP)
+6. automatically update themes with one command
 7. automatically set color of graph view

 ## Develop